rsmartins78/changelog-to-slack-formatter/README.md

         # PROJ-2645 create trades review page (#2102)
         # PROJ-2674 Sending changelog between versions to slack (#2144)

-        if [[ ! -z $GITLOG ]]; then echo "::set-output name=log::true"; fi
-        ## you can use this output to validate if the changelog was generated before following with the workflow
     - uses: rsmartins78/changelog-to-slack-formatter@v2
       id: changelog
       if: steps.gitlog.outputs.log == 'true' ## optional